-You may not know this about me but once upon a time I was a book blogger.
+You may not know this about me but once upon a time I was a book blogger (I received hundreds of books and didn’t charge for book reviews).
 I ran a book blog for four years (2010 – 2014) before I finally abandoned that part of the blogosphere.
 I quit.
 I gave up.
 I bailed.
 I’ve also never looked back.
 It wasn’t the right world for me.
 Don’t get me wrong, I loved blogging about books.
-I met some amazing new author friends, made great contacts in the publishing world and read 100’s of books I never would have read if I hadn’t been blogging about books.
+I met some amazing new author friends, made great contacts in the publishing world and read 100’s of books I would never have read if I hadn’t been blogging about books.
 The problem came when I started to receive far more requests to review a book than I could manage.

 Once you read and favorably reviewed an author’s book you were on a list.
 As soon as that author published another book there seemed to be this underlying expectation that you would accept it to read and review as well.
 Once you made a contact with a major publisher they would offer and send an Advanced Reader Copy (ARC) of books on their upcoming release list.
 They expected reviews as well.
 They always said there was no obligation to read and review the books but there was and if you didn’t you didn’t receive quite as many in the future.
-The problem was, it wasn’t just a review on the blog that was expected.
+The problem was, no one expected just a review.

 The authors, publishers, publicists, etc all expected a review on the blog, on Amazon, on Barnes & Noble and on other retailers that they may have selling their book.
 They also wanted photos, graphics and social media promotion.
 This all came after spending a solid 6 – 10 hours actually reading the book.